Reilly Smith Game Preview: Penguins vs. Flyers

-Reilly Smith will be on the ice when the Pittsburgh Penguins and Philadelphia Flyers meet at 7:00 PM ET on Saturday, December 2, 2023.
-Looking to wager on Smith's props?
-Here is some information to help you.
+Reilly Smith will be in action when the Pittsburgh Penguins and Philadelphia Flyers meet at 7:00 PM ET on Monday, December 4, 2023.
+Looking to bet on Smith's props versus the Flyers?
+Scroll down for stats and information.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.